jaykay12/tech/_posts/2020-9-15-java-jdbc.md

    ```

 ### Storing & Retrieving Files

-  - By the help of PreparedStatement we can retrieve and store the files in the database.
+  - Using `PreparedStatement` files can be stored and retrieved from the database.

-  - _setCharacterStream()_ method of PreparedStatement is used to set character information
+  - _setCharacterStream()_ : Used to set character information

-  - _getClob()_ method of PreparedStatement is used to get file information from the database.
+  - _getClob()_ : Used to get file information from the database.

   `SQL`
   ```sql